 NYC always has incredible things going on, so it's difficult to choose what to include in our monthly GoList.
-Here are a dozen more cool events worth considering for your January calendar.
+Here are even more cool events worth considering for your January calendar.

 Watch (or if you're brave, join) members of the Coney Island Polar Bear Club on their annual New Year's Day swim in the Atlantic Ocean, on Monday, January 1.
 FREE, although donations are encouraged for Camp Sunshine.

 Dance off those weekend afternoon crazies at one of Rock and Roll Playhouse's weekly family dance parties, Saturdays at Industry City in Sunset Park and Sundays at Brooklyn Bowl in Williamsburg.
-Themed boogie fests this month include the music of Abba, Bob Marley, and fierce female funk artist Karina's Funk Revue.
+Themed boogie fests this month include the music of Bob Marley, David Bowie, and Queen.

-Sip tea with your stuffy at this historical Teddy Bear Tea at the Mount Vernon Hotel Museum and Garden on Sunday, January 7.
+Sip tea with your stuffy at the historical Teddy Bear Tea at the Mount Vernon Hotel Museum and Garden on Sunday, January 5.